-- The Trust has established a COVID 19 Resource Tracking template to be completed for all COVID 19 related resource requests, these are all approved by Trust Gold and reported to ExCo and FIC on a regular basis. - The Trust continues to fully document all COVID 19 related expenditure to ensure it will with stand the scrutiny of both internal audit and parliament. - An inventory management system has been procured and implemented in Deptford for COVID 19 related stock management. - Budget based approved financial plan including CIP has been issued to Directorates based on month 6 forecast and is being monitored with focus on Covid spend to determine ongoing run rate and bear down on any unnecessary spend. - Due to the second wave of COVID and the increase in need for resources to respond a surge funding case has been presented to NWL STP which needs to be agreed for an amount between £6.4M - £7.3M per month.
+- with stand the scrutiny of both internal audit and parliament.An inventory management system has been procured and implemented in Deptford for - COVID 19 related stock management.
+Budget based approved financial plan including CIP has been issued to Directorates based on month 6 forecast and is being monitored with focus on Covid spend to determine ongoing run rate and bear down on any unnecessary spend. - Due to the second wave of COVID and the increase in need for resources to respond a surge funding case has been presented to NWL STP which needs to be agreed for an amount between £6.4M - £7.3M per month.
 The total amount is dependent on duration of the second wave of COVID-19, but for the remainder of this year is between £19.3M -£21.9M - 2.
 Is unable to identify and sustain cost efficiencies from opportunities post Covid-19 Actions taken - The Trust is developing an efficiency programme, building in benefits realisation principles from PWC audit of D999 programme to deliver savings to meet the 1% CIP requirement expected of all organisations plus cost pressures that have arisen in the 2nd half.
 A total opportunity of £11m has been identified of which £4.3m is currently assessed as deliverable and a stretch target of £7m is being evaluated.

-Responsible Director: Lorraine Bewes Financial Is unable to identify and sustain innovation and improvements during and post Covid-19 i.e. CAE replacement/EPCR implementation.
-Actions taken Secured capital of £41.8M to support the requirements in 20/21. e capital programme for transformation 4.
-Experiences an increase in loss of assets due to be enhanced) o fraud and theft (tracking and receipting of goods kit required for ambulances to be functio deployment points to track and manage inventory and reduce the risk of fraud. trol environment across segregation of duties, Additional action against mitigation of risks 1-5 5.
-We have expanded senior Finance capacity: CF finance and procurement in light of transformation 6.
-Revenue bridge for STP CFO has been agreed 7.
-Review of monthly Covid spend by Directorate 8.
-Development of downside mitigation plan 9.
-Development of a BAU and transformation efficience O full time with further proposal to review senior on timeline and post COVID. across NWL STP.
-Assurance of controls - Fire and the section of Orangina Monthly finance reports to the ExCo and the including forecast outturn.
-Bi-monthly Integrated Performance Reports to Daily Senior Leadership Team priority theme for o.
-Daily definer Leadership ream priority theme it or daily to budget resilience
+Responsible Director: Lorraine Bewes Financial Is unable to identify and sustain innovation and replacement/EPCR implementation. improvements during and post Covid-19 i.e. CAD Actions taken Secured capital of £41.8M to support the requirements in 20/21. e capital programme for transformation Experiences an increase in loss of assets due to to be enhanced) o fraud and theft (tracking and receipting of goods Actions taken kit required for ambulances to be function deployment points to track and manage inventory and reduce the risk of fraud. trol environment across segregation of duties, Additional action against mitigation of risks 1-5 We have expanded senior Finance capacity: Cl finance and procurement in light of transformati 6.
+Revenue bridge for STP CFO has been agreed Review of monthly Covid spend by Directorate Development of downside mitigation plan 9.
+Development of a BAU and transformation effic ciencies plan Assurance of controls Monthly finance reports to the ExCo and the including foregoet outture e Finance and Investment Committee including forecast outturn.Bi-monthly Integrated Performance Reports to the Trust Board 3.
+Daily Senior Leadership Team priority theme for or Julv is Budaet resilience